 - One of the Figuretoons at OAFEnet showed Wolverine wearing one of these towels on his way to the shower.

 - In the WWE story Fact or Faked, John Cena goes to the Divas dressing room to borrow a pair of socks.
-Gail Kim offers to lend him some, but as she has just finished showering, she is only wearing her Modesty Towel.
-While she's bent over her bag to get socks for him, John discovers Gail has a penis.
+Gail Kim offers to lend him some, but as she has just finished showering, she is only wearing a towel.
+While she's bent over her gym bag to get socks for him, John sees Gail has a penis.

 Films — Live-Action